Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/confluent-cloud-kafka-cluster-ssl-protocol.md

 provides you with information on how to connect Confluent Cloud Kafka cluster with Klaw.
 The following functionalities are available in Klaw for Confluent Cloud:

-- Create Topics
+- Create topics
-- Delete Topics
+- Delete topics
 - Create ACLs
 - Delete ACLs
-- Sync Topics
+- Sync topics
 - Sync ACLs

 References: